telerik/kendo-ui-core/docs/controls/editors/autocomplete/overview.md

 1. From a local data array
 2. From a remote data service

 Locally defined values are best for small, fixed sets of suggestions.
 Remote suggestions must be used for larger data sets.
-When used with the `DataSource` component, filtering large remote data services can be pushed to the server as well, maximizing client-side performance.
+When used with the `DataSource` component, the filtering of large remote data services can be pushed to the server as well, which maximizes the client-side performance.

 #### Local Data Array

-To configure and provide AutoComplete suggestions locally, you can either pass an array directly to its constructor or you can set the `dataSource` property to a local array.
+To configure and provide AutoComplete suggestions locally, either pass an array directly to its constructor, or set the `dataSource` property to a local array.

-You can directly initialize a local data array in `constructor` as demonstrated in the example below.
+To directly initialize a local data array in `constructor`, follow the example below.

 ###### Example